Longleaf pine ecosystem: Role of fire

 The longleaf pine ecosystem is a fire climax community, that is "a plant and animal community that is limited by and adapted to an early successional stage by frequent fire disturbances".
 Fire destroys other pine species and hardwoods which would outcompete the longleaf pines.

-Before Euroamericans established themselves in the area, Native Americans set fires regularly in order to encourage the growth of plants eaten by game animals and to clear undergrowth for ease of occupation and movement in the forest.
+Before Europeans established themselves in the area, Native Americans set fires regularly in order to encourage the growth of plants eaten by game animals and to clear undergrowth for ease of occupation and movement in the forest.
 Wildfire, ignited by lightning from summer thunderstorms, also played a role in the ecosystem.
 Once lit by humans or lightning, fires burned across the landscape for days, weeks, and even months due to the lack of habitat fragmentation by roads, railroads, or cities.

 Animal and plant diversity

 The longleaf pine ecosystem is one of the richest habitats in North America, and its forest floor is one of the most diverse of its kind in the world.
 As of 2001, there are an estimated 27 federal endangered species and 100 species of concern that reside in the ecosystem.
 Some of the species in this ecosystem have limited range due to topography and climate of some regions of the system.
 The most notable species of the ecosystem are the longleaf pine, wiregrass, and red-cockaded woodpecker, all of which were found throughout the historic range.
 The longleaf pine (Pinus palustris) is characterized as having bushy clusters of 10 in long needles and large 6 to 12 in long pine cones.
 These pines are capable of growing 80 to 100 ft tall with a diameter of 2.5 ft across, only in well suited soil.
-The longleaf pine is most notable for thick bark, which aids in the resistant to fire and to southern pine beetle outbreaks.
+The longleaf pine is notable for its thick bark, which aids in the species' resistance to fire and to southern pine beetle outbreaks.

 The grass species Carolina wiregrass (Aristida stricta), which is found in the northern portion, and southern wiregrass (Aristida beyrichiana), which is found in the southern portion, are the dominant grass species of the habitat.
 These grass species occur in clumps which measure 6 in across and have flat leaves that reach 20 in long.
 These wiregrass species play a key role in the reproduction and spread of the longleaf pine, as they help to carry fire across the land.

 The red-cockaded woodpecker (Picoides borealis) was once a common inhabitant of this habitat, but since the decline of the ecosystem it has been placed on the federal endangered species list.
 The woodpecker adults are characterized by being 7 in long, with a black head, white cheek patch, and barred back with black and white stripes that give the appearance of a latter.
 In males, a red strip atop the head is only visible when young or up close.
 This woodpecker carefully selects longleaf pine, or associated pine species of the area, for heart rot disease.
 Once a tree is selected, excavation of a cavity is achieved usually taking 2 years to complete.